GaryButternubs/cps3-conversion-tauri/README.md

 5. The ROM should be successfully converted, and will end up in whatever directory you chose for the previous step.
 When I use this tool, it ends up in the "output" directory.

+## New Features

+As of [version 1.1.0](https://github.com/GaryButternubs/cps3-conversion-tauri/releases/tag/app-v1.1.0), a `config.json` has been added to the application directory to store unique user settings to adjust your workflow.
+At the moment, they're as follows:

+- **Default game**: Skip the need to select a game when combining/splitting ROMs and jump straight to the input directory selection
+- **Ignore required files**: Allow conversion even if you're missing some ROM files, with the missing ones not being converted

+These configurations can be changed via the new settings menu, available via the gear icon anywhere in the app.

 ## License

 [MIT](LICENSE)